tushartk/FS-with-URL-Shortener/README.md

 3. **Database** \
 Run the following to get mongodb up and running if necessary:\
 `docker run -p 27017:27017 --name mongodb mongo`

+To configure the server url to hit from the frontend, please edit the _url_ variable in url.json file.